-Electricians’ wages differ according to their skills, specialisation and experience.
-As of 2024, the figures reflect the robust demand for skilled professionals.
+Wages of electricians differ according to the skills, specialisation and their experience.
+As of early 2025, the figures reflect the robust demand for skilled professionals:

 An electrician’s earning potential grows with time and expertise.
 Below is a breakdown of average salaries according to experience: